DataDog/go-profiler-notes/guide/README.md

 - Reducing Costs: Talk about CPU, Memory and Networking.
 Is it possible to profile the latter?
 - pprof: Maybe host a service to convert perf.data files into pprof files?
 - Reuse cute gophers from conf talks.
+- pprof cli tips from rhys h. on gopher slack: Favorite options include edgefraction=0, nodefraction=0, and nodecount of something larger than 80 (but rendering gets slow).
+Plus focus, and an ever-growing regexp (as I dive in to the profile) in ignore.

 -->